• HOME

 entrance of the el gato perdido restaurant in san juan la laguna

-For a retreat of the tastebuds, head to the El Gato Perdido restaurant in San Juan La Laguna.
-Here you can enjoy a glass of homemade wine paired with a cheeseboard or a wood-fire pizza.
+For a retreat of the taste buds, head to the El Gato Perdido restaurant in San Juan La Laguna.
+Here, you can enjoy a glass of homemade wine paired with a cheese board or a wood-fired pizza.

-It’s a great place to go and chill with a beer or coffee as it’s set inside a cozy inner garden just off the street.
+This is a great place to go and chill with a beer or coffee, as it’s set inside a cozy inner garden just off the street.
 They also have live music!

-This restaurant is well-known beyond San Juan (it used to have a former location in San Pedro) and receives visitors from all over the world.
-Be sure to go on a day it’s open, though (12-8 PM, Thurs-Sat)!
+El Gato Perdido is well-known beyond San Juan (it used to have another location in San Pedro) and receives visitors from all over the world.

 8. Stroll the Colorful Calles